Our policy is that all children should wear clothing that is in keeping with a purposeful learning ethos.

 PE kit should be worn for After-School sporting clubs.
 All PE kits should be free from any logo or brand name.

-Uniform can be ordered and purchased online (ask at the office for details)
+Uniform can be ordered and purchased online. - see link below

 All clothing should be clearly labelled with your child’s name.
 This is especially important, as uniform items look similar and can easily be confused for another child’s.
 The school cannot accept responsibility for any lost items.